HaojiaK/SLR201/java_advance/Readme.md

 4.Additionally, the application should be modified in a way that allows the target of this information to be easily chosen.
 For example, there could be a configuration parameter that indicates whether the information should be sent to the console or to a file.

 For choosing the target of the information (console or file), you could add a configuration setting that determines where the output goes.

+## For the philosopher project:

+Now it face a problem
+Philosopher 0 has eaten 19 times in total.
+Philosopher 1 has eaten 21 times in total.
+Philosopher 2 has eaten 20 times in total.
+Philosopher 3 has eaten 21 times in total.
+Philosopher 4 has eaten 19 times in total.
+2 couldn't pick up the right fork and put down the left fork 2 is hungry and tries to pick up the left fork.
+2 picked up the left fork and tries to pick up the right fork.

+Sometimes it doesn't stop approperately.